joeldodich/zubridge/packages/tauri/docs/api-reference.md

 ### `useZubridgeDispatch()`

 React hook to get the dispatch function for sending actions to the backend.
+Uses the `invoke` function provided during initialization.

 #### Returns:

 - `dispatch`: `(action: ZubridgeAction) => Promise<void>`
-  A function that takes a `ZubridgeAction` object and sends it to the Rust backend via the `__zubridge_dispatch_action` command.
+  A function that takes a `ZubridgeAction` object and sends it to the Rust backend via the provided `invoke` function (targeting the configured dispatch command).

 #### Example: